SeanMcElroy97/snakegame/README.md

 - Using a linked list to represent the snake

 * Implemented a HashMap to store the cells that represent a snake

+* Used Local storage for storing high score